 The field hockey is a joy and good time for the young men.

 Now several of the young men don't play this game because they have a game that Europeans called football.

-seed of tree used to play (The ball)
+seed of tree used to play (the ball) to play, hit stop

-stop